 Other Revenues.
-This category of tax receipts, which contributed 3.5% of total General Fund revenues in Fiscal Year 2006-07, includes a diverse group of revenues such as estate taxes, insurance taxes, pari-mutuel taxes, interest income, court receipts, gaming taxes, Medicaid revenues and other income.
+This category of tax receipts, which contributed 3.2% of total General Fund revenues in Fiscal Year 2007-08 and 3.3% of total General Fund revenues in Fiscal Year 2006-07, includes a diverse group of revenues such as estate taxes, insurance taxes, pari-mutuel taxes, interest income, court receipts, gaming taxes, Medicaid revenues and other income (General Fund revenues are prior to State Education Fund diversion adjustments).
 Combined, these revenue sources are relatively volatile.
-As a whole, revenues in this category increased 12.6% in Fiscal Year 2002-03 followed by decreases of 12.1% in Fiscal Year 2003-04, 3.6% in Fiscal Year 2004-05, 17.3% in Fiscal Year 2005-06 and 7.2% in Fiscal Year 2006-07.
+As a whole, revenues in this category increased 12.6% in Fiscal Year 2002-03 followed by decreases of 12.1% in Fiscal Year 2003-04, 3.6% in Fiscal Year 2004-05, 17.3% in Fiscal Year 2005-06, 7.2% in Fiscal Year 2006-07 and 1.9% in Fiscal Year 2007-08.
 The large increase in Fiscal Year 2002-03 was due primarily to one-time interest revenues, and the large decrease in Fiscal Year 2005-06 was a result of HB 06-1201, which redirected approximately \$24.0 million of Limited Gaming cash fund revenue that was previously transferred to the General Fund to the Colorado Travel and Tourism Promotion Fund (\$18.0 million), the State Council on the Arts Cash Fund (\$1.5 million), the Film Incentives cash fund (\$0.5 million) and the New Jobs Incentives Cash Fund (\$3.0 million).
 SB 07-246 transferred \$7.0 million from the Limited Gaming Cash Fund revenues to the Clean Energy Fund, and the remainder of \$6.5 million remained in the General Fund.
 In Fiscal Year 2007-08 and thereafter, all moneys from the Limited Gaming Cash Fund that would have been transferred to the General Fund are transferred to the Clean Energy Fund.
-The OSPB forecasts that other revenues will increase 1.0% in Fiscal Year 2007-08 and 2.0% in Fiscal Year 2008-09.
+The OSPB forecasts that other revenues will increase 3.8% in Fiscal Year 2008-09.

 Historical and Projected Major Tax Receipts.
-The following table sets forth the State's receipts from major taxes for the past five Fiscal Years, as well as OSPB estimates for Fiscal Years 2007-08 and 2008-09.
+The following table sets forth the State's receipts from major taxes for the past five Fiscal Years, as well as preliminary receipts for Fiscal Year 2007-08 and OSPB estimates for Fiscal Year 2008-09.
 See also "FORWARD LOOKING STATEMENTS."